Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Results

 The choice of summarization configuration is made with respect to each mission's global constraints as well as the science team's current needs.
-For example, a Martian Rover mission might initially select more and higher-fidelity particle portraits for motile findings, and hence a lower compression ratio, given their relatively high bandwidth availability and the initial anticipation that high-priority findings will be rare.
-However, if a site proved rich in motility signatures, more compressed results and hence more observations per downlink cycle might be preferred to quickly understand the diversity of a site.
+For example, a \ed{surface mission on Mars} might initially select more and higher-fidelity particle portraits for motile findings, and hence a lower \ed{data reduction} ratio, given \ed{the} relatively high bandwidth availability and the initial anticipation that high-priority findings will be rare.
+However, if a site proved rich in motility signatures, more \ed{aggressively} compressed results \ed{(providing} more observations per downlink cycle\ed{)} might be preferred to quickly understand the diversity of a site.
 Finally, the science team might choose to return a very high fidelity record of a few select observations of most interest, spending their bandwidth to defensibly validate and verify previously summarized findings.
-This scenario emphasizes the ability to leave raw observations onboard and flexibly reprocess them with differing levels of summarization, responding to an evolving science focus and a growing understanding of the exploration environment both globally and for a local sampling site.
+This scenario emphasizes the ability to leave raw observations onboard and flexibly reprocess them with differing levels of summarization, responding to an evolving science focus and a growing understanding of the environment both globally and for a local sampling site.

-Despite orders of magnitude larger bandwidth and no formal downlink procedure, the terrestrial field trial's need for rapid understanding and focus of attention proved similar to the planetary use cases.
-Hundreds of gigabytes of microscopy frames representing hours of observation were recorded by the flight computer each day.
-As instrument scientists and operators were focused on data collection and occasional hardware debugging, they lacked the time to manually and thoroughly review the entire observational record in real-time.
-Instead, the \acrshortpl{asdp} generated by the \acrshort{osia} provided a way to review each day's full set of observations in 10-20 minutes.
-After honing in on a set of individual observations, we could show the science team the corresponding set of video summaries containing the \acrshort{osia} processing results (see Figure \ref{fig:full_visualization} for a visualization example from the Lab dataset).
-This enabled better planning decisions for the next day's activities and improved the team's understanding of rare events buried within the observational record.
+Despite \ed{no bandwidth constraint,} the terrestrial field trial \ed{underscored the need for} rapid understanding and focus of attention \ed{as would be necessary for} planetary use cases.
+Hundreds of gigabytes of microscopy frames representing hours of \ed{observations were recorded each day.} As instrument scientists and operators were focused on data collection and occasional hardware debugging, they lacked the time to manually and thoroughly review the entire observational record in real-time. \ed{Once generated}, the \acrshortpl{asdp} generated by the \acrshort{osia} \ed{enabled the science team} to review each day's full set of observations in 10-20 minutes.
+After \ed{identifying scientifically interesting} observations, we could \ed{then} show the science team the corresponding set of video summaries containing the \ed{full} \acrshort{osia} processing results (see Figure \ref{fig:full_visualization} \ed{for a visualization example}).
+This enabled better planning decisions for the next day's activities and improved the team's understanding of rare events buried within the \ed{vast} observational record.